cisco-asp-web/LTRMSI-3000/lab_4/lab_4-guide.md

 Its early days in the development of SONiC's SRv6 feature set.
 Currently SONiC supports SRv6 encapsulation for L3VPN routes, but not for regular ipv4 or ipv6 default table routes.

-For reference, IOS-XR supports this capability [Cisco CCO config guide](https://www.cisco.com/c/en/us/td/docs/iosxr/cisco8000/segment-routing/25xx/configuration/guide/b-segment-routing-cg-cisco8000-25xx/configuring-segment-routing-over-ipv6-srv6-micro-sids.html#concept_8k_b31_2nx_lvb), and here is an example from [Lab 2](https://github.com/cisco-asp-web/LTRMSI-3000/blob/main/lab_2/xrd-config/xrd01.cfg#L201)
+For reference, IOS-XR supports SRv6 encapsulation of BGP global table routes: [Cisco CCO config guide](https://www.cisco.com/c/en/us/td/docs/iosxr/cisco8000/segment-routing/25xx/configuration/guide/b-segment-routing-cg-cisco8000-25xx/configuring-segment-routing-over-ipv6-srv6-micro-sids.html#concept_8k_b31_2nx_lvb), and here is an example from [Lab 2](https://github.com/cisco-asp-web/LTRMSI-3000/blob/main/lab_2/xrd-config/xrd01.cfg#L201)

 In the meantime SONiC does support configuration of static routes with SRv6 encapsulations.
-The thought here is that early SRv6 uses in the data center would be built around deterministic load-balancing of large flows, and would be highly controller/SDN driven.
+The thought here is that early SRv6 uses in the data center would be built around deterministic load-balancing of large flows, and would most often be controller/SDN driven.
 In such an architecture having an SDN system push a big list of statics to a set of leaf nodes is entirely reasonable.

 1. Configure a SRv6 static route on SONiC **leaf00**
   ```